Chrille0234/signals/README.md

 variable_name: The name of the variable you will use in your HTML, surrounded by pipes.

-Wrap the Signal in Your HTML
+Wrap the Signal in your HTML

     <p>Signal value: |variable_name|</p>